 We have reached Kota Bahru way ahead of our targeted time – we reached at 11.36 am instead of the targeted 2.00 pm.
 We were happy but I guess we were lucky too – there was less heavy traffic in the morning and we could have done better if we had prior experience through the old road.

-(Hard to miss icon of the town – the Sultan Ismail Petra Arch.
-Unfortunately we were chasing time, so we did not stop at this place for photo shooting but silently we promised ourselves that we will stop by the next we are in town again)
+(Hard to miss icon of the Kota Bahru town – the Sultan Ismail Petra Arch.
+Unfortunately, we were chasing time, so we did not stop at this place for photo shooting but silently we promised ourselves that we will stop by the next we are in town again)

-(For a first timer, it was quite difficult to locate this place – road sign is not clear and we had to ask a traffic policeman for directions.
-Despite a favorite place, parking was difficult too)
+(For a first-timer, it was quite difficult to locate this place – road signs in Kota Bahru were not clear and we had to ask a traffic policeman for directions.
+Despite a favourite place, parking was difficult too)

 The clouds now looked heavy now.
-So far we have been having good weather from the start – a bit of rain in KL but a great sunshine towards KB.
+So far we have been having good weather from the start – a bit of rain in KL but a ray of great sunshine towards Kota Bahru.